Educating Homebuyers / First Time Homebuyers A Niche To Grow On Class Questions Only

 D. Contingent Qualification

-5 of 10 The parents of your buyers want to give your buyers $25,000 to put toward purchasing a home.
+5 The parents of your buyers want to give your buyers $25,000 to put toward purchasing a home.

 A. Financial gifts toward down payments are strictly forbidden by federal law